HimanshuSingh-966/Datalix/DATALIX_SOFTWARE_ENGINEERING_DOCUMENT.md

 An ER Diagram (Entity-Relationship Diagram) is a powerful tool to analyze and design the structure of a database.
 It shows the relationships between different entities and their attributes.

-The DataLix 2.0 database keeps track of users, analysis sessions, messages, and dataset information with the following considerations:
+The DataLix AI database keeps track of users, analysis sessions, messages, and dataset information with the following considerations:

 - The system maintains user accounts with secure authentication (email, hashed password)
 - Each user can have multiple analysis sessions